Mobile-Telematics/TelematicsApp-Android/README.md

 To set application icon, find the content module icon in resource folders (res/mipmap, res/mipmap-hdpi, etc.) and replace it.
 And for change background icon color set ic_launcher_background in color.xml:
 <color name="ic_launcher_background">#your_color</color>

-To connect your Firebase you need to add the google-services.json file to project_directory\app.
-Final file path: project_directory\app\google-services.json